barryclark/jekyll-now/_posts/2022-10-30-implementing-parallel-iterators-rayon.md

 ## Usage and Ergonomics

 Now we have sucessfully implemented a parallel iterator.
 There is one final thing we need to do before we can use it.
-We have to expose an interface on our datastructure to get one.
+We have to expose an interface on our data structure to get one.
 We can for example expose a member function

 ```rust